Dybbuk box: Response

-In his Closer Look column in Skeptical Inquirer online, in January 2019 investigator Kenny Biddle reviewed the Dibbuk Box he found on display in Zak Bagans Haunted Museum in Las Vegas.
-His conclusion, following careful investigation of the cabinet's construction and history, was "Despite what various owners would have us think, the infamous dibbuk Box is not a [haunted] Jewish wine-cabinet from Spain but instead a minibar from New York."
-Biddle also wrote that he believes Mannis created the dybbuk box story "from whole cloth", and that "This elaborate story that started the entire legend was not an account of real supernatural events, but instead a fictional backstory he came up with to sell an ordinary and incomplete mini bar."
-Biddle's claim of the box and its legend being fraudulent is backed up by a screen capture of a Facebook post made by the originator of the legend, Kevin Mannis, to the "Haunt ME" page.
+In January 2019, investigator Kenny Biddle, in his "Closer Look" column in Skeptical Inquirer online, reviewed the Dibbuk Box he found on display in Zak Bagans's haunted museum in Las Vegas.
+His conclusion, following careful investigation of the cabinet's construction and history, was "Despite what various owners would have us think, the infamous Dibbuk Box is not a Jewish wine cabinet from Spain but instead a minibar from New York."
+Biddle also wrote that he believed Mannis created the dybbuk box story "from whole cloth", and that "This elaborate story that started the entire legend was not an account of real supernatural events, but instead a fictional backstory he came up with to sell an ordinary and incomplete minibar."
+Biddle's claim of the box and its legend being fraudulent is backed up by a screen capture of a post made by the originator of the legend, Kevin Mannis, to the Haunt ME Facebook page.
 The post, dated October 24, 2015, states:

-Recanting

 In 2021, Mannis admitted to writer Charles Moss that the box was his own creation: "I am a creative writer.
 The Dybbuk Box is a story that I created.
 And the Dybbuk Box story has done exactly what I intended it to do when I posted it 20 years ago ...
-Which is to become an interactive horror story in real-time”, and that he "added new elements to the Dybbuk Box story over the years to help evolve it, keep it relevant and interesting".
+Which is to become an interactive horror story in real time".
+He "added new elements to the Dybbuk Box story over the years to help evolve it, keep it relevant and interesting".